hesampour-a/my-home-2/README.md

 ## My Home

 a web application for controlling a smart home.
--back end with laravel
+- backend with laravel
--front with vue
+- front with vue